An assortment of corn and pumpkins.

 Wojapi (Dakota Berry Sauce)

 Wojapi is a traditional Indigenous berry sauce, often made from chokecherries, blueberries, or other wild berries.
-It has deep roots in Indigenous food culture, particularly among Plains tribes such as the Lakota and Dakota.
+It has deep roots in Indigenous food culture, particularly among Plains groups such as the Lakota and Dakota.
 Unlike typical jams or jellies, Wojapi is usually prepared without added sweeteners or thickening agents, relying on the natural sweetness and texture of the berries.

 Get the recipe from First Nations